Frequently Asked Questions

 I'd like to visit MIT.
 May I meet with faculty?

 If you've already been admitted, we encourage you to visit the school and meet with faculty and students.
+The department sponsors an Open House for all newly admitted students, generally in March.
 Prospective applicants are welcome to visit and meet informally with faculty.
 There are no official interviews.

 Is there any way to pursue part-time non-degree study at MIT?